4 Tips To Keep Your Tech Skills Up To Date

 Tip 3.
 Continue to improve your current skills and add new ones

-So far we’ve just been gathering information.
-Knowledge is great but we need to apply it if we want to improve right?
+So far we’ve just been gathering information only.
+And sure, knowledge is great but we need to apply it if we want to improve right?

 This is the place you should spend the most time.